crashoverride777/swifty-rate/README.md

 A simple helper to show a SKStoreReviewController or custom rate game/app UIAlertController.

-This helper is designed to behave similary to the upcoming SKStoreReviewController from Apple which I will include once iOS 10.3 is released.

 This helper will use the SKStoreReviewController (iOS 10.3) if its supported otherwise it will show a custom alert with similar rules and behaviours.
 Apple restricts the use of SKStoreReviewController to 3 times per year, the actual logic behind the scheduling is unknown.
 If the user has rated the app the alert will never show again until the app is uninstalled.

 If SKStoreReviewController is not supported than this helper will show a custom rate app alert after a set amount of app launches.
 It will than show further alerts in 4 month intervals until the limit of 3 alerts per year has been reached.
 Once a new year has started everything will reset and start again.